bitfloat/bitfield/README.md

 validComm <- c("soybean", "maize")
 ```

-And make it have some unordinary values
+And make it have some non-ordinary values

 ``` r
 input$x[5] <- 259